 Preheat oven to 350 degrees.

 Divide each portion, the chocolate and vanilla in half.
 On a lightly floured surface roll each portion out into a six by 3 inch log.
 Place one chocolate portion onto each vanilla portion.
-Roll again into about a 10 by 1 1/2 inch log.
-You can vary this, but it alters the baking time – i often like to make the logs into about a 3 inch by 7 inch log.
+Roll again into about a 10 by 2 1/2 inch log.
+You can vary this, but it alters the baking time.

-Place each log three inches apart on a baking sheet and bake 20 to 28 minutes.
-Let cool a bit and then slice carefully into half inch slices on the diagonal.
+Place each log three inches apart on a baking sheet and bake 20 to 28 minutes until the vanilla portion just begins to show a bit of color.
+Let cool for 15 minutes and slice carefully into half inch slices on the diagonal.
 (Save any crumbs to sprinkle over ice-cream.)
 Place each cookie cut with the cut sides down on the cookie sheet and bake an additional 14 – 18 minutes, turning half way through.
 The outside should be just golden brown.

 Melt each type of chip with one teaspoon butter or shortening.
-(I do this in the microwave in short intervals of about 25 seconds.)
+(Do this in the microwave in short intervals of about 25 seconds, stirring after each interval, until melted.)
 Drizzle over the cookies with a spoon, or if you’d like a more professional look, use a Ziploc with the corner trimmed off or a pastry bag.

 Note: I use a very thin sharp knife to cut, with a very specific motion: I drag the tip through till I’m near the end, then bring the knife down – it seems to make better cuts with fewer crumbs.
 I also use an offset spatula to move the cut, but not yet baked cookies, a couple at a time to where they need to be on the cookie sheet.